-Valley Consortium for Medical Education founded in 2009, is a non-profit, community benefit organization created to foster graduate and undergraduate medical education in the Central Valley of California.
+Valley Consortium for Medical Education founded in 2009, is a non-profit community benefit organization affiliated with UC Davis.
+With participation from major health care organization in Stanislaus County, and affiliation with several medical schools, VCME strive to foster community-based undergraduate and graduate medical education in the Central Valley of California.

 Valley Consortium for Medical Education has been recognized nationally as a model community partnership for medical education, and was designated as California's first Teaching Health Center Site*.